Q: What Gear Do I Need? – Uniforms and Equipment

 Q: Are games for junior players scored and records kept?

 A: The answer here varies, depending on the age of the team and the competition the team is playing in.
 No scores are kept for Tee-ball games – the focus here is on participation and learning the skills of the game.
 Little League Minors teams are encouraged to keep score – purely so parents of the game learn the skills needed for scoring.
-No scorebooks/statistics are needed for this age-group.
+No statistics need to be recorded for this age-group.
 We will be in touch with the EO for each Little League Minor team to discuss on a team-by-team basis.
 If your Little League Minor team is the “home” team – you will need to complete a game sheet and email the completed sheet to Brisbane Metro.

 For teams from Little League Majors (Bandits and Rams) through to u20s, a scorer must be available for each game.
 There are two options available for scoring depending on your personal preference – scorebooks or GameChanger.
 Over the first few weeks of each season, the club will be happy to help teams learn to use the scorebooks or GameChanger.
 Please keep an eye out on the website calendar for dates of training.
 If your team is the “home team” – you will need to complete an “Official GBL Game Card” and email the completed card to the GBL by the Monday following the game.